• Voor 17 uur besteld, dezelfde dag verzonden!

 A group of several females can usually be kept without any problems

-Keep 1 castrated male with 1 or 3 - 4 females, uncastrated males should not be kept together (fighting for the hierarchy)
+Keep 1 neutered male with 1 or 3 - 4 females.
+Unneutered males should not be kept together (they fight for hierarchy).

 Tame and familiarize yourself with the Mouse

-Always read carefully before you decide to get mice.
-They are very nice pets that are awake regularly, so they can also be seen during the day.
+Always do your research before deciding to get mice.
+They make great pets that are often awake, allowing you to see them during the day.
 This can be especially fun for children.
 Mice are very friendly and curious.
-They can be shy and fast at first.
-Once the mouse is in the hand, it can balance well thanks to the long tail, the animals walk nimbly from one hand to the other or between the fingers.
-This makes them easier to handle in the hands than, for example, Gerbils or Hamsters.
+They can be timid and quick at first.
+Once a mouse is on your hand, it can balance well thanks to its long tail, and they nimbly move from one hand to the other or between your fingers.
+This makes them easier to handle than, for example, gerbils or hamsters.

-New residents should be approached calmly, especially during the first few months.
-The animals must first become familiar with their own enclosure and feel safe in it before they dare to approach people.
-Of course, there are also daredevils who immediately walk up to you and are social, but most mice are a bit shy at first.
-Give the animals time and try to make contact calmly by talking to them.
-Giving treats out of hand often works well to gain the animals' trust.
+New pets should be approached calmly, especially at first.
+The animals need to become familiar with their own habitat and feel safe there before they dare to approach people.
+Of course, some daredevils will immediately approach you and be sociable, but most mice are a bit shy at first.
+Give the animals time and try to gently establish contact by talking to them.
+Giving them treats from their hand is often a good way to gain their trust.

-Colored mice are social animals that must be kept together.
-In the wild they live in colonies with often one dominant male.
-The best combination is a group of females, males quickly argue with each other about ranking.
-It is important that the animals are coupled at a young age.
-Newcomers are not easily accepted at an older age.
+Mice are social animals that need to be kept together.
+In the wild, they live in colonies, often with one dominant male.
+The best combination is a group of females; males quickly start fighting over hierarchy.
+It's important that the animals are paired at a young age.
+Newcomers aren't easily accepted at an older age.

 Mice need a spacious enclosure of at least 75 x 40 x 40 cm for two animals.
-For each additional animal, 20% additional land area must be calculated.
-A good enclosure gives the animals the opportunity to exhibit their natural behavior.
-Mice are very active in the wild, they would like to continue to do so in captivity, they do not want to get bored.
-The Mouse needs an extensive enclosure with plenty of play and climbing opportunities.
-Thanks to their long tail, mice can keep their balance very well, making them great climbers.
+Each additional animal requires 20% additional floor space.
+A good enclosure allows the animals to express their natural behavior.
+In the wild, mice are very active, and they want to maintain this activity in captivity; they don't want to be bored.
+Mice need a spacious enclosure with plenty of play and climbing opportunities.
+Thanks to their long tails, mice can balance very well, making them excellent climbers.

-Hamsterscaping is also great fun for Colored Mice!
+Hamsterscaping is also great fun for Coloured Mice!

-In our home, a good mouse enclosure translates into a spacious enclosure with lots of challenge and plenty of hiding places.
-A terrarium is the best choice thanks to its closed nature.
-It is important that a terrarium allows good ventilation, so preferably it has two grilles (top and bottom).
+In our home, a good mouse habitat translates to a spacious enclosure with plenty of challenges and plenty of hiding places.
+A terrarium is the best choice for this, thanks to its enclosed nature.
+However, it's important that a terrarium allows for good ventilation, so preferably with two vents (top and bottom).
 This is especially important in summer when temperatures rise above 25°C.

-Don't give the Mice a sandbox.
-Sand is too dusty for the sensitive airways of mice.
+Don't give mice a sandbox.
+Sand is too dusty for their sensitive respiratory tracts.

-Colored mice cannot tolerate high temperatures in combination with high humidity.
-An optimal humidity for mice is on average around 55%.
-A temperature between 20 - 24°C is recommended and a humidity between 40 - 60%.
+Mice do not tolerate high temperatures combined with high humidity well.
+An optimal humidity level for mice is around 55% on average.
+A temperature between 20-24°C is recommended, and a humidity between 40-60%.
 You can use a hygrometer to measure these values.

 House for a Mouse

-Colored mice are lucky! because many houses made for hamsters are also a good size for mice.
-Mice are prey animals and do not like to walk openly through the enclosure.
-If they occasionally come across a shelter where they can escape, they feel a lot safer.
-Mice like to sleep together, so at least one house in the enclosure must be large enough to accommodate the entire group.
-In addition, one extra sleeping house or hiding place per Mouse is ideal.
-The animals like to sleep together, but they also need a place where they can retreat for a while.
+Mice are in luck!
+Many hamster houses are also a good size for mice.
+Mice are prey animals and don't like to roam freely in their enclosures.
+If they occasionally find a hiding place they can escape into, they'll feel much safer.
+Mice like to sleep together, so at least one house in the enclosure should be large enough to accommodate the entire group.
+In addition, one extra sleeping house or hiding spot per mouse is ideal.
+While mice enjoy sleeping together, they also need a place to retreat to.

-Grass houses are also very natural for mice and the animals really like them because they imitate a natural hiding place.
+Grass houses are also very natural for mice and the animals really like it because they imitate a natural hiding place.

-The urine of mice smells stronger, just like that of rats.
-The animals mark their territory by leaving a drop of urine everywhere.
-This means that parts of the mouse enclosure can quickly start to smell.
-We therefore recommend using a " Urine Spray" for parts where urine can penetrate.
+Mouse urine, like rat urine, has a stronger odor.
+These animals mark their territory by leaving a drop of urine everywhere.
+This means that parts of the mouse enclosure can quickly become odorous.
+We therefore recommend using a " Urine Spray" for areas where urine can soak in.

-It is important that the ground cover is diggable for mice , which means that they can make tunnels and holes in it, which preferably remain standing.
-This can be achieved by choosing ground cover that is already diggable in itself or mixing ground covers with each other so that they are diggable.
-An example of a diggable ground cover is the Humus and the Holenzand , but also Cotton & Cotton .
-A nice mix is, for example, the mix of Cotton & Hemp Fiber , Cotton & Wood Fiber or a mix of Wood Fiber , Hemp Fiber and Hay.
-Ground covers such as Back 2 Nature are not suitable because animals cannot dig in them.
-An ideal height of the ground bed for digging is around 20 cm.
+It's important that the substrate is diggable for mice , meaning they can create tunnels and burrows in it, which they prefer to leave intact.
+This can be achieved by choosing substrate that is already diggable or by mixing substrates to make them diggable.
+Examples of diggable substrates include humus and burrowing sand , as well as cotton and cotton .
+A good mix is a mix of cotton and hemp fiber , cotton and wood fiber, or a mix of wood fiber , hemp fiber, and hay.
+Substrates like Back 2 Nature are not suitable because the animals cannot dig in them.
+An ideal depth of the substrate for digging is around 20 cm.

-Mice, like rats, have sensitive airways, so the bedding should not be dusty.
+Mice, like rats, have sensitive respiratory tracts, so the substrate should not be dusty.

 Mice are nest builders

-Mice are real nest builders.
-They also like to line their nest with soft nesting material .
-Making a nest is therefore part of the natural behavior of a mouse.
-Therefore, always give the mice 15-25 grams of nesting material.
-Mouse nesting material must be nice and soft, absorb moisture and have fragile fibers so that the animals cannot become entangled in it.
-Materials such as cotton, hemp, toilet paper and hay are ideal.
+Mice are excellent nest builders.
+They also like to line their nests with soft nesting material .
+Nest building is therefore a natural behavior for mice.
+Therefore, always provide mice with 15-25 grams of nesting material.
+Mice's nesting material should be soft, absorbent, and have brittle fibers to prevent them from getting tangled.
+Materials like cotton, hemp, toilet paper, and hay are ideal.

 Mice are granivores (seed eaters).
-The diet of mice consists mainly of seeds and a small amount of vegetable food in the form of herbs , but also animal proteins.
-Mice catch small insects in the wild, so it is good if their diet also contains animal proteins.
+Their diet consists primarily of seeds and a small amount of plant matter such as herbs , as well as animal protein.
+In the wild, mice catch small insects, so it's beneficial if their diet also contains animal protein.

-The mouse's stomach is simple and the cecum and large intestine are not particularly well developed, which is consistent with animals that in nature mainly eat low-fiber foods, such as seeds.
+The mouse's stomach is simple and the cecum and colon are not particularly well developed, which is consistent with animals that in the wild eat mainly low-fiber foods such as seeds.

 An optimal diet for mice looks like this: